 Among the current candidates, Bachelet has offered the most specific peacekeeping reform proposal thus far.
 Her reform ideas include improving operational efficiency in peace operations through “regular technical mandate reviews aimed at simplifying tasks, reducing logistical footprints, and making greater use of remote monitoring and data collection technologies.”

 These positions build on a long record of engagement.
-As President of Chile, she maintained troop contributions to the UN peacekeeping mission in Haiti and expanded deployments to the Central African Republic and Colombia.
+As Chile’s president, she maintained troop contributions to the UN mission in Haiti and expanded deployments to the Central African Republic and Colombia.
 At UN Women, she focused on the intersection between gender and peacekeeping, calling for peacekeeping mandates to include explicit provisions on protecting women peacebuilders and highlighting the value of gender advisors in mission settings.
-As UN High Commissioner for Human Rights, she championed human rights’ components within peace operations as “the soundest and most cost-effective investments,” promoted the Human Rights Due Diligence Policy and emphasized transitional justice as essential to lasting peace.
+As UN High Commissioner for Human Rights, she championed human rights components within peace operations as “the soundest and most cost-effective investments,” promoted the Human Rights Due Diligence Policy, and emphasized transitional justice as essential to lasting peace.

 So far in her campaign, Bachelet has said little on peacebuilding more broadly.
 Her candidacy has emphasized a prevention-oriented approach to building and sustaining peace and addressing root causes.